-My right hon.
-Friend the Secretary of State for Communities is today publishing the East of England plan (the revision to the East of England regional spatial strategy) together with the accompanying supporting statement, which includes a summary of the consultation responses and a sustainability statement.
-This is the first of a series of comprehensive reviews of regional spatial strategy to be completed under the provisions of the Planning and Compulsory Purchase Act 2004.
-The final East of England plan reflects consideration of responses to the consultations on the Secretary of State’s proposed changes and further proposed changes which were made in the light of the recommendations of the independent panel who conducted an examination in public into the draft plan.
+My right. hon.
+Friend the Secretary of State for Communities and Local Government is today publishing the revision to the east of England plan—the revision to the East of England regional spatial strategy—concerning accommodation for Gypsies and Travellers and travelling showpeople, together with the accompanying supporting document, which includes a summary of consultation responses and a sustainability statement.
+This final, single issue revision to the east of England plan reflects consideration of responses to the consultation on the Secretary of State’s proposed changes, which were made in the light of the recommendations of the independent panel who conducted an examination in public into the draft policy.

-The plan was subject to assessment under the habitats regulations.
-The sustainability statement concludes that the plan is in accordance with the principles of sustainable development and that the additional growth and changes to distribution do not give rise to adverse environmental impacts.
+The policies were subject to assessment under the habitats regulations.
+The sustainability statement concludes that the policies are in accordance with the principles of sustainable development and that they do not give rise to adverse environmental impacts.

-Copies of the East of England plan, together with the sustainability report are available in the Libraries of both Houses and have been provided for all of the region’s MPs, MEPs and local authorities.
+The policies resulting from the review, together with the supporting document have been placed in the Library of the House and have been provided for all of the region’s MPs, MEPs and local authorities.